-During the COVID-19 pandemic, many finance firms tripled their digital services to meet increased consumer demands.
-Mobile banking, KYC, online customer support, and self-service had to scale on the go.
+Since the COVID-19 pandemic, many finance firms have tripled their digital services to meet increased consumer demands.
+As a result, mobile banking, KYC, online customer support, and self-service had to scale on the go.
 That was a moment of truth for the financial industry, which fully realized the importance of timely innovation, fast release of new features, and uninterrupted service to end-users.

 All these benefits come with DevOps.
-So it comes as no surprise that 91% of financial institutions have adopted this methodology.
+Therefore it’s not surprising that 91% of financial institutions have adopted this methodology.
 It would seem that job is done.
-But in 2020, Gartner found that 75% of DevOps initiatives were not fully implemented, and Fintech is not an exception.
+But in 2023, Gartner predicts that 75% of DevOps initiatives will not be fully implemented, and Fintech is no exception.

 Table of Contents